kkrt-labs/kakarot-rpc/.github/ISSUE_TEMPLATE/04_RPC_METHOD_REQUEST.md

 ---
 name: Add a New RPC Method
+about:
-about: Provide information about an RPC method to be added to the Kakarot RPC server.
+  Provide information about an RPC method to be added to the Kakarot RPC server.
-title: 'feat: '
+title: "feat: "
-labels: 'enhancement'
+labels: "new-feature"
-assignees: ''
+assignees: ""
 ---

 # <METHOD_NAME>